The Greater Columbus Sports Commission was created in 2002 to attract professional, collegiate, amateur and youth sporting events to Greater Columbus.

-GCSC is a 501(c)(6) non-profit organization affiliated with the Greater Columbus Sports Foundation, a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
-GCSC has a full-time staff of seven that is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.
-In addition to its board, GCSC is supported financially by hotels and other corporate partners in various sponsorship programs.
+The Sports Commission is a 501(c)(6) non-profit organization affiliated with Experience Columbus and the Greater Columbus Sports Foundation, a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
+A staff of ten that is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.

 * Based on research formulas provide by Longwoods international.